cjolowicz/blog/content/posts/hypermodern-python-project.md

 This post is aimed both at beginners who are keen to learn best practises from the start, and seasoned Python developers whose workflows are still determined by the boilerplate and workarounds associated with the legacy toolbox.
+The focus is on simplicity and minimalism.

 > *You need a recent Linux, Unix, or Mac system with
 > [bash](https://www.gnu.org/software/bash/), [curl](https://curl.haxx.se) and